 Milk mawa, aka milk khoya, aka solid milk, is one & the same.
-It’s just that we call it with different names.
-Commonly referred to as mawa or khoya, this ingredient is inevitable in Indian sweet dishes.
+It’s just that we call it by different names.
+This ingredient is often referred to as mawa or khoya, is inevitable in Indian sweet dishes.

 Making mawa out of milk is similar to making homemade condensed milk using full-fat milk or milk powder.
 I have made both milk & milk powder condensed milk.